ianstormtaylor/pg-sql-helpers/Readme.md

 `
 ```

 Create a SQL "UPDATE" clause from a set of `values`.
 Useful when writing dynamic updates based on attributes that may or may not be passed.

+_In the case of an array of `values`, the keys from the first object in the array will be used._

 #### `VALUES`
-`VALUES(values: Object|Array)`
+`VALUES(values: Object|Array<Object>)`

 ```js
 sql`